telerik/fiddler-everywhere-docs/migration.md

 ## Migrating Fiddler Assigned Seats

-After the [account owner completes the license migration](#migrating-fiddler-licenses), all assigned seats are automatically migrated to the new unified Telerik system.
-Unmigrated seats will be presented with an informative banner within the application.
+After the [account owner completes the license migration](#migrating-fiddler-licenses), all assigned seats automatically migrate to the new unified Telerik system.
+Seated accounts that are not migrated will see an explanatory banner.

 ![Migration in-app banner](./images/migrate/migration_banner.png)

 Each account with an active seat must migrate to the new Telerik login system through the following steps:

-1. Open the application with active seat.
+1. Open the application with an active seat.

     * (Fiddler Everywhere) Open the latest version of the Fiddler Everywhere application.